 Scheduling is not simply about the number and times of competitions and practices held by a particular team during a sports season.
-It is also about the potential impact that unequal scheduling could have on students' opportunities to participate, compete, attract media coverage, play in front of spectators, and develop strong overall programs.
-These same factors should also be considered when analyzing pre- and post-season competition.
+Rather, the overriding concern is the impact that unequal scheduling may have on students' opportunities to participate, compete, attract media coverage, play in front of spectators, and develop strong overall programs.
+These same factors should also be considered when analyzing pre- and post-game competition.

-- Number of competitive events per sport - Number and length of practice opportunities - Time of day that competitive events are scheduled - Time of day that practices are scheduled - Opportunities to engage in available pre- and post-season competition
+- Number of competitive events per sport - Number and length of practice opportunities - Time of day that competitive events are scheduled - Time of day that practices are scheduled - Opportunities to engage in available preseason and postseason competition